-It’s unlikely you have given a lot of thought to earwax, other than when cleaning your ears.
+It’s unlikely you have given a lot of thought to earwax or what causes earwax buildup other than when cleaning your ears.
 You should know, however, exactly what it is, how it’s produced, and why you need it.

 Earwax is a thick mixture of debris, hair, skin, sweat, and a fluid called cerumen that’s secreted from the ceruminous glands in your outer ear canal – the area between your middle and outer ear.
 Earwax has a waxy consistency and can be orange, yellow, gray, or brown in color.
 The amount of earwax produced varies from person to person, but adults generally produce significantly less earwax than children.
 Adult earwax tends to be darker in color and harder than earwax produced by children.